 Dubai is an extremely safe place.

-There are always specific areas in any country that are considered unsafe and the same applies for Dubai.
+There are always specific areas in any country, state or town that are considered unsafe and the same applies for Dubai.
 But for most parts, you can safely walk alone on the streets even past midnight.

 Dubai is super clean.